telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 The event handler function context (available via the `this` keyword) will be set to the data source instance.

+> The "response" argument is not available for local operations.

 #### Event Data

 ##### e.response `Object`